MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Discussion

-The relationship pointed out by Milgrom between his MOND's acceleration constant $a_0$ and the cosmological constant or the Hubble parameters is interpreted merely as accidental due to the cosmological coincidence by which at present epoch, the energy densities associated with dark energy (the cosmological constant) and visible matter are similar in terms of orders of magnitude.
+The relationship pointed out by Milgrom between his MOND's acceleration scale constant $a_0$ and the cosmological constant or the Hubble parameter is interpreted as merely accidental due to the cosmological coincidence by which, at the present epoch, the energy densities associated with dark energy (the cosmological constant) and visible matter are of the same order of magnitude.